Cayuga Lake AVA: Climate

 of heat stored in Cayuga Lake, the risk of an early frost is reduced.
 This results in an extended growing season on the slopes, from an average of 145 days for much of the Finger Lakes region, to between 165 and 170 days for the Cayuga Lake viticultural area.
-The moderating effects of Cayuga Lake and its adjacent hills have resulted in the viticultural area having an extended heat summation period, from 2,200-2,300 degree days (GCC) for much of the Finger Lakes region, to 2,400-2,500 degree days for the Cayuga Lake viticultural area.
+The moderating effects of Cayuga Lake and its adjacent hills have resulted in the viticultural area having an extended heat summation period, from 2,200 to 2,300 degree days (GDD) for much of the Finger Lakes region, to 2,400–2,500 degree days for the Cayuga Lake viticultural area.

 At 382 ft above sea level, Cayuga Lake is the lowest of the Finger Lakes.

-Because of its breadth at a maximum of 4.2 mi and depth up to 4.31 ft, Cayuga Lake remains unfrozen throughout the winter and thus not only moderates the winter climate but also produces frost protection in the Spring and Fall.
+Because of its breadth at a maximum of 4.2 mi and depth up to 431 ft, Cayuga Lake remains unfrozen throughout the winter and thus not only moderates the winter climate but also produces frost protection in the Spring and Fall.
 The time from the last Spring frost to the first fall frost (growing season), averages 163 days in much of the Finger Lakes.
 The Cayuga Lake micro-climate adds days to the season with its temperature moderating effect, but only where air drainage down the slopes to the lake is not interrupted by variations in the sloping terrain and where the elevation does not cancel the temperature moderating effect.
 On the Eastern shore of Cayuga Lake, the same soil group, Honeoye-Lima association, begins at the southern end of the viticultural area at Salmon Creek and extends northward to Aurora, New York.
 Topography, however, limits the micro-climatic impact of Cayuga Lake.
 Higher elevations or irregular terrain interrupts the moderating effect of Cayuga Lake along the Eastern side of the area necessitating a cut-off at Faines Creek.
+The USDA plant hardiness zones are 6a and 6b.